 At this time of the year, every year, we start thinking of what we can resolve to do a better job at.
 (Like not ending sentences in prepositions!)
-So, from a divorce attorney’s perspective, here is what I think are important things to consider in the context of possible resolutions.
+So, from a divorce attorney’s perspective, here is what I think are important things to consider in the context of possible New Year’s Resolutions.

 Many of the problems we have seen in our practice stem from a person attempting to change for their partner – thinking that they may not be good enough, or funny enough, or pretty enough, or smart enough.
 Be assured that if you and your partner are meant for each other, you will be good enough, funny enough and smart enough from the beginning!
 You do not need to change.
 People who try to change end up chasing a non-obtainable goal – sometimes just becoming miserable and other times waking up too late – realizing that they have wasted a long period of their life not liking themselves.